FedericoGarciaGarcia/Printi/README.md

 ## Features

+### Printers
+Select the printer to use.
+PDF printers are also valid.

+### Color
+Grayscale or full color.

 * ***Printers***: select the printer to use.
 PDF printers are also valid.
 * ***Color***: grayscale or full color.
 * ***Paper orientation***: landscape or portrait.